bitshifter/glam-rs/CONTRIBUTING.md

 dialog when squashing; dependabot, release-plz and draft PRs are exempt.

 ## Code contributions

+See [ARCHITECTURE.md] for background on `glam`'s design and internals.

 Most of `glam`'s source code is generated.
 See the [codegen README] for how to modify the code templates and generate new source code.